microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_policies_mma.md

 * Clone this repo.

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or servers to Azure Arc.
-In the screenshots below you can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.
+In the screenshots below we can see a GCP server has been connected with Azure Arc and is visible as a resource in Azure.

     ![](../img/vm_policies/01.png)